 In most cases, the real estate attorney (or “closing” attorney) will be engaged during the Due Diligence period.
 If not, now is the time to engage an attorney and prepare for closing.
 In the case of a financed sale, your lender will prepare the Closing Disclosure (the type of closing statement used for sales that involve a mortgage).
 In the case of a cash sale, a HUD-1 closing statement is used.
 The closing statement will specify where every dollar goes in the transaction, and how much money a buyer needs to bring to closing.
 In some cases, a buyer will not need to bring any money to closing.

 The day of closing, or a day or so before, a buyer may wish to do a pre-closing walk-through of the property.
 In the Asheville and Black Mountain real estate markets, “mail-away” closings with out-of-town buyers are common.
 If the buyer is out of town, the buyer’s agent can do the walk-through on behalf of the buyer.

-A “sit-down” signing is the norm for purchases involving a mortgage, because financed sales involve a lot more paperwork than cash sales.
+A “sit-down” signing is the norm for purchases involving a mortgage because financed sales involve a lot more paperwork than cash sales.
 This is also when the keys are delivered to the buyer.
 Traditionally, this is called closing, and that’s the custom in the Asheville area as well.
 However, this is really called “Settlement.”
-After Settlement, the closing attorney still needs to update the title and record the deed (and deed of trust in the case of mortgage) at the county courthouse.
+After Settlement, the closing attorney still needs to update the title and record the deed (and deed of trust in the case of a mortgage) at the county courthouse.
 This is called Closing.
 So settlement takes place first and is part of the Closing.

 Contact Us to Buy a Home in Asheville!

-When you’re ready to start your home search and move to Asheville, we’d love to help!
+When you’re ready to start the home buying process and move to Asheville, we’d love to help!